Rändåfallet - Lillfjället- Ol-Jonsvallen, Romboleden Etapp 28

 Aktuell

-This stage requires mountain experience and is recommended for hiking in July, August, September.
+This stage requires mountain experience and is recommended for hiking in July, August and September.

 Beschreibung

-This stage follows the rushing waters of Rändån and traverses the rocky slopes of Lillfjället, offering magnificent views.
-On open mountains, the trail is marked by cairns.
+The stage goes along the rushing waters of the Rändån River and over the rocky slopes of Lillfjället with magnificent views.
+On the bare mountain, the trail is marked by cairns.

-You pass the ancient rest area Norgesvilden, and west of Lillfjället, a medieval signpost and altar.
-These landmarks testify that you are walking the same route as medieval pilgrims.
-Near Ol-Jonsvallen, you have a choice of two routes.
-Take the historic trail directly to the Bruksvallarna arena, or the trail that passes Ljusnedal and Funäsdalen.
+You pass the ancient Norgesvilden rest area and west of Lillfjället a medieval signpost and place of sacrifice.
+They testify that you are walking the same path as the medieval pilgrims.

 Read more about the stage

-During the 1990s, Tage Persson from Härjedalen's fornminnesförening participated and marked this stage.
+In the 1990s, Tage Persson from Härjedalens fornminnesförening (Härjedalen's ancient monuments association) was among those who marked out this stage.
 He says that they looked for ancient road markings.
 The stones could be almost completely overgrown with moss.
-They dug them up and they were positioned so that they showed the direction in which direction the path would continue next.
+They dug them out and placed them so that they showed the direction in which the path would continue next.

 Walk in the footsteps of the pilgrims